bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closure is kind of like rooms of a house.
+The whole house is all of the code and maybe each floor is a page/file of the code.
+Closure creates "rooms" of code that can have their own private rules or variables or elements.
 2. Study the following code, then answer the questions below.

 ```js